Micro-Influencer Marketing on a Budget:

 Product Gifting: For businesses with tight budgets, sending products to carefully selected micro- and nano-influencers can generate organic content without monetary payment.
 Many smaller creators accept gifting gladly, particularly if your product genuinely interests them.

 The key?
 Make gifting strategic, not scattergun.
 Research indicates that influencers who genuinely want your product create far more authentic content than those accepting gifts without personal interest.
-A skincare brand gifting products to 20 Nano-influencers might receive 5-8 genuine posts from creators who loved the products—each reaching highly engaged niche audiences at essentially zero cost beyond product value.
+A skincare brand gifting products to 20 nano-influencers might receive 5-8 genuine posts from creators who loved the products—each reaching highly engaged niche audiences at essentially zero cost beyond product value.

 Event Activations: Invite multiple micro-influencers to brand events, product launches, or experiences.
 This budget-efficient approach activates several creators simultaneously whilst giving them creative freedom to generate organic content.